Basilica of Notre-Dame des Enfants: Chapels

 The south apse has a fairly simple altar with Saint Anne and the young Mary.
-The central apse has a very ornate altar with carved figures on the base of adults bringing children to the Virgin.
-The retable has angels, spires and Biblical scenes including the raising of Jesus's daughter from the dead.
-Above the retable is a huge statue of the Virgin standing on a rock with young children lit up by light bulbs.
+The central apse has an altar with carved figures on the base of adults bringing children to the Virgin.
+The retable has angels, spires and Biblical scenes, including the raising of Jesus's daughter from the dead.
+Above the retable is a huge statue of the Virgin standing on a rock with young children, lit up by light bulbs.
 The walls around the altar are covered with Merci plates.
-The altar in the north apse is again fairly plain with a statue of Saint Joseph and the young Jesus.
-The north chancel altar is carved stone with carvings of angels on the base and carved leaves around the top of the altar and along the shelf.
+The altar in the north apse is fairly plain with a statue of Saint Joseph and the young Jesus.
+The north chancel altar is carved from stone with carvings of angels on the base and carved leaves around the top of the altar and along the shelf.
 There is a statue of Mary and Joseph on the host box.

 Chapel of the Sacred Heart

 Organ

 There is a large organ in the choir.
-Its centenary organ dates back to 1889 and is the work of CAVAILLE-COLL, a renowned organ builder.
-Its sound system is admirable and concerts are organised every summer.
+Its centenary organ dates back to 1889 and is the work of Cavaille-Coll, a renowned organ builder.
+Its sound is much admired and concerts are organised every summer.
 It is now classified as a historical monument.
 The wooden choir stalls are fairly plain with misericords.